Red House, Bexleyheath: After Morris

 Morris had been unable to find a buyer for Red House, and agreed to let it for £95 per annum to a retired commander in the Indian Navy named James Arnold Heathcote (1827–1877), who moved into the house in spring 1866.
 Having served at the siege of Multan, Heathcote had gone on to become a specialist in maritime surveying, marrying Eliza Margarita Burton and with her having two children, Marion and Rennie.
 After retirement he returned to England, moving to Red House with two servants.
 They also purchased pieces of Morris' furniture that were in the house; two of Morris' chairs remained in the Heathcote family until 1997, when they were sold at Christie's auction house in London to the Delaware Art Museum in Wilmington.
-After Heathcote's death at the House, it was purchased from Morris by a wealthy stockbroker, Edmund Charlesworth (1831–1890), who lived there from 1879 to 1889 with his wife Marta and daughter Laura.
+After Heathcote's death at the house, it was purchased from Morris by a wealthy stockbroker, Edmund Charlesworth (1831–1890), who lived there from 1879 to 1889 with his wife Marta and daughter Laura.
 The Charlesworth family decorated the house's studio with Morris' "Daisy" wallpaper, which remains in place to the present.

-In 1889 Charlesworth sold the Red House for £2,900 to Charles Holme (1848–1923), who remained owner until 1903.
+In 1889 Charlesworth sold Red House for £2,900 to Charles Holme (1848–1923), who remained owner until 1903.
 Holme had become prosperous through a woollen business in Bradford before expanding into the Asian goods trade and by the 1880s he was employed as a buyer for the Liberty department store.
-Married to Clara Benton, they had three daughters and a son, who moved with him to the House.
+Married to Clara Benton, they had three daughters and a son, who moved with him to the house.
 Holme admired Morris, and it was here in 1893 that he founded the arts magazine, The Studio, which gave importance to the Arts and Crafts movement.
 The earliest photographs of Red House date from the period in which it was occupied by Holme.
 He also contributed to the development of the building by encouraging visitors to scratch their signatures into the window panes on the screen dividing the entrance hall from the gallery with either a diamond ring or glass-scratching implement.
 He collected over one hundred signatures here, from family members, friends, and visitors.
 Notable names include those of May Morris and Georgina Burne-Jones on their visit in 1897, and the names of Japanese visitors who were in London to collect a battleship docked on the River Thames; among the latter was the future Japanese Prime Minister Saitō Makoto.
 This would be a tradition continued by some of the later owners, with the latest engraving dating to 1952.